CharafeddineMechalikh/PureEdgeSim/pes/README.md

 # PureEdgeSim: A simulation toolkit for performance evaluation of fog and pure edge computing environments.
-## New version 1.1
+## New version 1.1 (feb 26, 2019)
 ## Changelog
 * Added support for registry and containers

-* Improved the network model:
+* Improved the network model

-  Adding support for containers,bugs fixing,
+  Adding support for containers,bugs fixing

-  Adding fog servers coverage,
+  Adding fog servers coverage

-  Adding edge  wireless range.
+  Adding edge  wireless range

-  The ability to chose edge network type (fully peer to peer or sharing a same access point).
+  The ability to chose edge network type (fully peer to peer or sharing a same access point)

 * Improved mobility model